NationalAnthem250/AmericaAnthemToken/replit.md

 ## Overview

-This is a full-stack web application for the launch of the 250STAR token - the first-ever NFT of the US National Anthem, performed by professional mezzo soprano Hannah Magnelli in commemoration of America's 250th anniversary.
-The platform allows patriotic Americans to own a digital piece of American heritage through the $250STAR token, combining classical performance with blockchain innovation.
-The application features a modern React frontend with a Node.js/Express backend, styled with Tailwind CSS and shadcn/ui components.
+This is a comprehensive full-stack web application for the launch of the 250STAR token - the first-ever NFT of the US National Anthem, performed by professional mezzo soprano Hannah Magnelli in commemoration of America's 250th anniversary.
+The platform bridges both non-crypto and crypto audiences through dual onboarding flows, educational content, and flexible payment options.
+The application prioritizes clear storytelling and cultural significance while maintaining advanced tokenomics for experienced collectors.

 ## User Preferences